Quick Answer

 Example: ACRO lists up to 20 working days (standard) and up to two working days (premium), but hard-copy delivery can still become the delay point.

 A weekly status review is a practical control, especially once several countries are in motion.
 For each delayed row, classify the blocker first: authority delay, fingerprint rejection, shipping issue, translation hold, or acceptance uncertainty.
-Then use your recorded contact path and escalate only after Add current escalation window after verification.
+Then use your recorded contact path and escalate only after the current escalation window is confirmed from official sources.

 If a document is genuinely unavailable, use the process-specific fallback where allowed.
 In the NVC flow, that can mean selecting “Not available” and submitting a detailed explanation.
 Before final filing, confirm that every required certificate is still valid for that authority and in the accepted format.
 Also confirm that it is translated or authenticated when needed.